Saidmakh09/AI_Poem_Gen/README.md

 The temperature controls the randomness of the scale of the text that is generated.
 A higher temperature score will mean more randomness involed in the text that is generated.
 The max_tokens relates to how many words the user wants to generate.
 The model specfies the model that is being used which is claude sonnet 3.
 How to use: 1.
 Input a topic that you want a poem on.
 2. Input how random or crazy you want your poem to be.
 3. Lastly, input how many words you want your poem to have.
+And WholA now you have a poem about your favorite topic.